-Description The subjects comprise of a detached traditional bungalow.
-Accommodation Ground Floor: Entrance Porch, Hallway, Living Room, Three Bedrooms, Kitchen with Utility Area off and Bathroom.
-First Floor: Attic Room.
-Gross internal floor area (m2) 107 sq m or thereby (inclusive of attic room) Neighbourhood and location The property is located within an established residential area of Gourock where surrounding properties vary in age and character.
+Description The subjects comprise of a purpose built, raised ground floor flat located within a three storey block believed to contain six flatted dwellings in total.
+Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Two Bedrooms, Kitchen and Bathroom.
+Gross internal floor area (m2) 63 sq m or thereby.
+Neighbourhood and location The property is located within an established residential area of Greenock, where surrounding properties vary in age and character.
 Local shopping, amenities and public transport can be found nearby.
-Age The property was constructed circa 1910.
-Weather Dry/sunny.
-Chimney stacks None noted.
+Age The property was constructed circa 1900.
+Weather Dry/dull.
+Chimney stacks Visually inspected with the aid of binoculars where required.
+Rendered brick construction.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
+r 1 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof covering is pitched, timber framed, overlaid with slates and surmounted with metal and tiled ridges.
-There is a small dormer window projection to the front which appears to have a flat roof covering which was not visible from ground level.
-Access to the roof void has been severely restricted due to the attic being previously converted.
-Our inspection was restricted to a visual from the hatch only at eaves and accordingly we cannot comment upon the condition of the vast majority of areas/timbers within the roof void.
+The roof covering is pitched, assumed to be timber framed, overlaid with tiles and surmounted with a tiled ridge.
+Access to the roof void area can only be gained via the upper flats and accordingly no inspection has taken place and therefore, we are unable to comment upon its condition.
+Due to the lie of the land, we were unable to gain full sight of the front roof covering and accordingly we cannot fully comment.
 Rainwater fittings Visually inspected with the aid of binoculars where required.
-Mix of PVC and metal/cast iron.
+Mainly formed in PVC materials.
 Main walls Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional brick construction with a rendered finish.
+The main walls are of traditional solid stone construction with part rendered finishes noted to sections.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows serving the property are of uPVC double glazed design.
-Access to the property is via a timber storm door to the front leading to an internal PVC glazed door.
-Access to the rear can be gained via a PVC door from the utility area.
+Windows serving the property are of PVC, double glazed design.
+Access to the property is via a timber door from the common close.
 External decorations Visually inspected.
-Rendered and painted finishes noted externally.
+Stonework and rendered finishes noted externally.
 Conservatories / porches None.
-Communal areas None.